A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2023-26544: Linux Kernel Use-After-Free Vulnerability

-CVE-2023-26544 is a use-after-free vulnerability in Linux Kernel 6.0.8 affecting the NTFS3 filesystem driver.
-This flaw can lead to system crashes or potential privilege escalation.
-This post covers technical details, affected versions, impact, and mitigation strategies.
+CVE-2023-26544 is a use-after-free vulnerability in the Linux Kernel 6.0.8 affecting the NTFS3 filesystem driver.
+This flaw occurs due to sector size mismatches.
+Learn about technical details, affected versions, and mitigation.

 CVE-2023-26544 Overview